Robust Discrimination between Long-Range Dependence and a Change in Mean: Simulation Study

 \textbf{Simulation results}

 Table \ref{Table_empirical_size_both_without} reports the empirical size at the $5\%$ significance level based on 10,000 replications of $\tilde{M}_{C,n}$ and $\hat{M}_n$ tests, for the model (\ref{simu_model_srd}) without outliers.
 The empirical size of $\hat{M}_n$ and $\tilde{M}_{C,n}$ slightly exceed the $5\%$ level for large sample size $n$ for $\theta=0.5$ and $\Delta=0.5,1,2$.
 The size of the tests is more distorted if the change-point is located close to the beginning or end of the sample, i.e. for $\theta=0.25,0.75$.
 We also consider the situation of no change, i.e. $\Delta=0$, for which the empirical size of both testing procedures is close to the nominal size.
 Empirical sizes of $\hat{M}_n$ and $\tilde{M}_{C,n}$ are comparable in the absence of outliers.
+Note that in Table \ref{Table_empirical_size_both_without} both tests do not tend to $5\%$ as it is expected.
+This is due to a very slow convergence to the limit process.
+In simulation studies with really large sample size $n>10,000$ the empirical size of both tests is tending to $5\%$.
+Since $\tilde{M}_{C,n}$ and $\hat{M}_n$ are both suffering from this slow convergence, they are still comparable to each other.

-Table \ref{Table_empirical_size_both_with} reports the empirical size of $\hat{M}_n$ and $\tilde{M}_{C,n}$ in presence of outliers.
-While test $\hat{M}_n$ is robust to the outliers, the test $\tilde{M}_{C,n}$ becomes too conservative.
+Table \ref{Table_empirical_size_both_with} reports the empirical size of $\hat{M}_n$ and $\tilde{M}_{C,n}$ in presence of outliers and $t_1$-distributed innovations.
+While test $\hat{M}_n$ is robust to the outliers and just slightly affected by the heavy-tailed innovations, the test $\tilde{M}_{C,n}$ becomes much too conservative.

 Tables \ref{Table_empirical_power} and \ref{Table_empirical_power_outliers} report the empirical power of test $\tilde{M}_{C,n}$ and $\hat{M}_n$, for $X_i$ in (\ref{simu_model_lrd}) without outliers and with outliers, respectively.
 Table \ref{Table_empirical_power} shows that the power of both tests increases with increasing sample size and dependence parameter $d$ (except power of $\hat{M}_n$ for $n=200$, $d=0.4$).
 It shows that in absence of outliers $\hat{M}_n$ and $\tilde{M}_{C,n}$ have similar power properties.